What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 Based in New Brunswick, Assumption Life offers permanent insurance plans like Golden Protection and Golden Protection Plus, built specifically for seniors aged 40 to 85.
 These plans come with stable premiums and fast application processing.

-The main advantage of these providers is peace of mind.
 With no rising premiums, no age-based cancellation, and simple, transparent coverage, seniors can plan confidently for the future without worrying about unexpected policy changes.

 When comparing policies, always ask whether premiums are level or renewable, if the policy expires at a set age, and whether a medical exam is required.
 These details affect both the cost and long-term reliability of your life insurance.